metal-stack/docs/docs/src/overview/comparison.md

 ## VMWare

-The most used virtualization technology in the Enterprise Datacenters.
+The most used virtualization technology in the enterprise data centers.

 ## Comparison of Gardener on Metal Stack vs. Openshift on VMWare